 - 1. All family-campers must take a Rapid Antigen Test (RAT) 24 hours in advance of their arrival Take a picture of each family-camper holding their negative test.
 Please be sure to save this on your phone as there is no cell reception or wi-fi at the entrance to camp.
 If you do not have this photo verification for each camper, you will be delayed entry into camp. - 2.
-Adopt low-risk behaviors and self-health monitor the week prior to camp. - 3.
-We are including vaccines as part of our wider covid health and safety plan, and in combination with other protocols.
-We are requiring all family campers to be fully vaccinated and up to date with their covid vaccination, including a booster when eligible.
-If we have not received this information by the deadline given by admissions, your registration will be canceled.
+Adopt low-risk behaviors and self-health monitor the week prior to camp.

 It is paramount that everyone arrives at camp healthy with no covid, cold or virus symptoms.
-We are asking all families to take action to minimize their exposure to covid by participating in low-risk behaviors the week prior to arrival.
+We are asking all families to take action to minimize their exposure to covid by avoiding activities that increase your exposure to transmission.
 This gives everyone at camp the best chance of creating a healthy community from the very start!
 Low-risk behaviors are those that involve layering these strategies:

-- o Being outdoors or in well ventilated spaces - Avoiding congested and/or public indoor spaces when possible - Physical distancing - \circ $\,$ Wearing a N95 or KN95 mask in congested spaces or in public indoor spaces. - \circ Wearing an N95 or KN95 mask when using mass transit (bus, train, plane) - Good hand hygiene - Avoiding exposure to individuals who have covid or who exhibit symptoms consistent with covid or other transmissible illnesses
+- Being outdoors or in well ventilated spaces - Avoiding congested and/or public indoor spaces when possible - Wearing an N95 or KN95 mask when using mass transit (bus, train, plane) - Good hand hygiene

+Avoiding exposure to individuals who have covid or who exhibit symptoms consistent with covid or other transmissible illnesses.